Deep-Symmetry/open-beat-control/README.md

-Install a Java runtime, and the latest `open-beat-control.jar` from the [releases](https://github.com/Deep-Symmetry/open-beat-control/releases) page on your target hardware.
+Install a Java runtime, and the latest `open-beat-control.jar` from the [releases](https://github.com/Deep-Symmetry/open-beat-control/releases) page, on your target hardware.

 > :construction: There are no releases yet, but brave souls may
 > [download](https://deepsymmetry.org/media/open-beat-control.jar) a